quavaro/quote-poem/README.md

-Starter React App on Glitch
+Quote Poem Generator
 ===========================

-This app is a very small scaffold to get you started using React and Webpack.
+This application allows you to generate a poem line-by-line, with a topic of your choice for each line.
+The source text is the Goodreads quote library (https://www.goodreads.com/quotes).

-It's been copied by @starakaj for your enjoyment.
-You can find the original at https://glitch.com/~starter-react.
+It's based on a poem generator starter by  @starakaj.
+You can find the original at https://github.com/starakaj/poem-starter.

-This project relates to video 2 of 5 in the [React Starter Kit](https://glitch.com/react-starter-kit) video series.